AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/how_to_prove_history.md

 sidebar_position: 4
 ---

 The Aztec Protocol uses an append-only Merkle tree to store hashes of the headers of all previous blocks in the chain as its leaves.
-This is known as an archive tree.
+This is known as the Archive tree.
 You can learn more about how it works in the [concepts section](../../../aztec/concepts/storage/trees/index.md#archive-tree).

 This page is a quick introductory guide to creating historical proofs proofs from the archive tree.

 For a reference, go [here](https://docs.aztec.network/reference/smart_contract_reference/aztec-nr/aztec/history/contract_inclusion).

-# Inclusion and non-inclusion proofs
+## Inclusion and non-inclusion proofs

-Inclusion and non-inclusion proofs are available in the header of a block.
+Inclusion and non-inclusion proofs refer to proving the inclusion (or absence) of a specific piece of information within a specific Aztec block with a block header.
 You can prove any of the following at a given block height before the current height:

 - Note inclusion
 - Nullifier inclusion